Z User Group

 The Z User Group (ZUG) was established in 1992 to promote use and development of the Z notation, a formal specification language for the description of and reasoning about computer-based systems.
 It was formally constituted on 14 December 1992 during the ZUM'92 Z User Meeting in London, England.

 Meetings and conferences

-ZUG has organised a series of Z User Meetings approximately every 18 months initially.
+In 1985, the Z Users Meeting series was instigated by Ib Holm Sørensen (1949–2012), initially at Rewley House in Oxford.
+In 1991, the meeting moved to be organized by the University of York.
+From 1992, on its establishment, ZUG continued this series as a regular Z User Workshop (aka Z User Meeting, ZUM), approximately every 18 months initially.
 From 2000, these became the ZB Conference (jointly with the B-Method, co-organized with APCB), and from 2008 the ABZ Conference (with abstract state machines as well).
 In 2010, the ABZ Conference also includes Alloy, a Z-like specification language with associated tool support.

-The Z User Group participated at the FM'99 World Congress on Formal Methods in Toulouse, France, in 1999.
+In 1999, the Z User Group participated in the FM'99 World Congress on Formal Methods in Toulouse, France.
 The group and the associated Z notation have been studied as a community of practice.

 List of proceedings

 The following proceedings were produced by the Z User Group: